Do UV Air Purifiers Really Work?

 Myth: HEPA air filters are adequate against bacteria and viruses.

 Fact: Many dangerous viruses are smaller than 0.1 micron and can pass through the typical HEPA filter.
 HEPA filters trap, but do not necessarily kill live pathogens.
 HEPA filters may accumulate viruses, bacteria and fungal spores over time, exposing the people to a literal petri dish of pathogens and allowing the opportunity for them to be reintroduced to the area during filter changes.
-HEPA systems also circulate air over live viruses and, if the filter is not sealed tightly, leaks may occur which can re-entrain live pathogens and recirculate them into the area.
+HEPA systems also circulate air over live viruses and, if the filter is not sealed tightly, leaks may occur whereby live pathogens could be recirculate into the air.

 “Ultraviolet Germicidal Irradiation Handbook: UVGI for Air and Surface Disinfection”